How to Design a SaaS Marketing Funnel That Skyrockets Sales

 1. Product Demos

-Demo videos are a way to present product features and functionalities in a compelling and easy-to-consume way.
-This two-minute video from Trello shows users how to use the application step by step.
+This two-minute explainer video from Trello shows users how to use the application step by step.

 When people can visualize using your app and how it can resolve their pain points, you bring them closer to converting.